ljgago/minex/README.md

 # Minex

-Minex is a MinIO/s3 client compatible
+Minex is an unofficial Minio/S3 client SDK for Elixir

+## Work in progress

-## Installation
+### Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `minex` to your list of dependencies in `mix.exs`: